The Garage - Throttle Body

 The basic procedure of this project is to remove the old throttle body from my vehicles Magnum engine, modify it, and reinstall it.

-The entire project took about 10 hours and thus was accomplished on a single day.
-If I had a small Portable Soda Blaster like the one my friend uses and had purchased from Harbor Freight Tools for about 100 bucks, it would have taking even less time.
+The entire project took about 10 hours and thus was accomplished on a single day but if I had a small Portable Soda Blaster like the one a friend of mine purchased from Harbor Freight Tools for about 100 bucks, it would have taking even less time as I wouldn't had to wait until he had time to do this.
 Definitely on my wishlist though ;-)

 This project was completed on 06-10-2008